lupyuen/lupyuen.github.io/src/tinyemu2.md

 TODO: Pic of OpenSBI, U-Boot, Kernel, Apps

-_So we need to start NuttX Kernel in Supervisor Mode?_
+_So we will start NuttX Kernel in Supervisor Mode?_

-Yep, we need more tweaks in TinyEMU to start NuttX in __Supervisor Mode__.
+Yep we shall tweak TinyEMU to start NuttX in __Supervisor Mode__.
 (Instead of Machine Mode)

 [(Maybe in the __TinyEMU Boot Code__)](https://lupyuen.github.io/articles/tinyemu2#change-risc-v-addresses-in-tinyemu)